A Muse is a resource – a statistical database – that offers hints for predictive typing.

 1.In the list, select the Muse.

-2.On the Muses ribbon, click Properties.
+2.At the bottom, click Properties.
 The Muse properties window opens.

 In the Muse properties window, you can change the basic details of the Muse.